aradwyr/terraform-gcp/README.md

 3. Navigate to Credentials from the left panel and select **Create Credentials** > choose **Service account key** from the dropdown > **New service account**:
       + Choose a name and set role to **Editor**
       + **JSON** > **Create**
-      + Now you will see your private key will download to your local machine.
+      + Now the private key will download to your local machine.
 4. [Install](https://cloud.google.com/sdk/docs/downloads-interactive) the [gcloud CLI](https://cloud.google.com/sdk/gcloud/).
 For Linux/Mac:

   ```